USEPA/emf/EMF/deploy/doc/guides/cost/ch5_control_strategy_exercises.md

 1. Choose **Datasets** from the **Manage** menu of the EMF main window.

-2. Set the **Show Datasets of Type** menu to the type that represents your inventory (e.g., ORL Nonpoint Inventory).
+2. Set the **Show Datasets of Type** menu to the type that represents your inventory (e.g., Flat File Nonpoint) .

 3. Click the **Import** button to show the **Import Datasets** window.